nounish/botswarm/README.md

 To run code on contract events, use the watch method and provide the contract and event name to track.

+In this example, "New BidPlaced event!" is logged to the console every time the BidPlaced event is emitted on the NounsPool contract that is deployed on the Sepolia network

 ```typescript
 import BotSwarm from "./src/BotSwarm";
 import { contracts } from "./botswarm.config";